ClickerMonkey/SemanticUI-Angular/README.md

 Check out the [Documentation](http://clickermonkey.github.io/SemanticUI-Angular/) where you can see examples similar to those on http://semantic-ui.com except with angular directives.

+### Installing

+The easiest way to install this binding is with bower and running `bower install semantic-ui-angular-jquery`.

 ### Dependencies

 - Semantic-UI